mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * An outdated reference to the AJO Message resource has been removed from the list of resources available in the Audit Log.
 When an update is done on a message in a journey, a **Journey** log is created.
 [Read more](../privacy/audit-logs.md)
 * Additional recommendations have been added about the usage of the **Read Audience** activity.
 [Read more](../building-journeys/read-audience.md#must-read)
 * The Get started with Adobe Experience Platform audiences page has been improved with a list of audience generation methods.
 [Read more](../audience/about-audiences.md)
+* Best practices have been added when choosing an endpoint to target using a custom action.
+[Read more](../action/about-custom-action-configuration.md)

 ## November 2023 {#nov-2023}